FourjsGenero/ex_ai_vector_rag/README.md

 ### Using the demo program

+#### Initialization

 1) Select the AI provider and text completion model
 2) Define the vector dimension (default is OK)
 3) Initialize the test table with the `[1.
 Init SQL table]` button
 4) Fill the items list with the `[2.
 Load item list]` button
 5) Compute vectors for each row with `[3.
 Compute embeddings]` button

+#### Detailed RAG procedure

-6) Open the `2-step query` folder page
+1) Open the `2-step query` folder page
-7) In the first field, enter item search criteria like "Sports items"
+2) In the first field, enter item search criteria like "Sports items"
-8) Compute the search vector with the `[Compute context vector]` button
+3) Compute the search vector with the `[Compute context vector]` button
-9) Run the SQL query with the `[Find matching rows]` button
+4) Run the SQL query with the `[Find matching rows]` button
-10) If too few or tto many items are found, adjust the MAX cosine similarity ratio
+5) If too few or tto many items are found, adjust the MAX cosine similarity ratio
-11) Enter the user question in the last field
+6) Enter the user question in the last field
+7) Ask the LLM with the `[Send request to LLM]` button

+#### End-user mode

+1) Open the `Direct query` folder page
+2) Enter the user question in the first field
-12) Ask the LLM with the `[Send request to LLM]` button
+3) Ask the LLM with the `[Send request to LLM]` button

+In this case, the relevant items are searched in the database by using the user query as search criteria to compare with stored vectors describing items.

+THIS SHOULD BE REFINED BY EXTRACTING CONCEPTS FOUND IN THE USER QUESTION

 ## TODO: